 Note: In private browsing mode, most data storage is not supported.
 Local storage data and cookies are still stored, but they are ephemeral — the data is deleted when you close the last private browsing window.

 The "last access time" of origins is updated when any of these are activated/deactivated — origin eviction will delete data for all these quota clients.

 Even in the same browser, using the same storage method, there are different classes of data storage to understand.
 This section discusses the different ones you might find in different browsers.

 Storage comes in two types:

-- Temporary: This is data that doesn't need to persist for such long time .
+- Temporary: This is data that doesn't need to persist for a very long time.
 This will be evicted under a least recently used (LRU policy) when Storage limits are reached.

-In Firefox, when persistent storage is used the user is given a UI popup to alert them that this data will persist, and ask if they are happy with that.
+In Firefox, when persistent storage is used, the user is given a UI popup to alert them that this data will persist, and asks if they are happy with that.
 Temporary data storage does not elicit any user prompts.

 Where is the data stored?